microsoft/MCW-Enterprise-class-networking/HOL/Before the lab.md

 1. Select **+NEW**, and in the search box, type in **Visual Studio Community 2017 on Windows Server 2016 (x64)**, and press enter.
 Select the Visual Studio Community 2017 image running on Windows Server 2016 with the latest update.

-3. In the returned search results, select the image name.
+3. In the returned search results, select the image name

     ![In the Azure Portal, Everything blade, the search field is set to Visual Studio Community 2017 on Windows Server 2016 (x64), and under Results, Visual Studio Community 2017 on Windows Server 2016 (x64) is selected.](images/Setup/image3.png "Azure Portal, Everything blade")